With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 The longer you commit your money to a savings account, the better the rate of interest

-Shorter term, or ‘easy-access’ savings accounts usually provide instant access to your money and allow frequent withdrawals.
-These accounts tend to have lower interest rates.
+Shorter term, or ‘easy-access’ savings accounts usually provide instant access to your money and allow frequent withdrawals, which means they tend to have lower interest rates.

 Alternatively if you open a ‘long-term’ savings account, with restrictions on withdrawals, the interest rates can be higher.
 As a rule of thumb, interest rates increase the longer you ‘tie-up’ your money.
-Some ‘long-term’ savings accounts allow only limited withdrawals or no withdrawals at all within an agreed time period.
-This makes them an unsuitable choice of account if you are saving for an emergency fund or a short-term goal.
+Some savings accounts allow only limited withdrawals or no withdrawals at all within an agreed time period, which makes them an unsuitable choice of account if you are saving for an emergency fund or a short-term goal.

 If you are unsure about which accounts are suitable for your savings plans, visit your local Newbury Building Society branch and speak to a qualified savings adviser.
 Alternatively, click here to view our savings products.